prysmaticlabs/documentation/docs/install/linux.md

 ...
 ```

 At this point, the beacon chain data will begin syncronising up to the latest head block.
 Please note that, depending on your network capacity and CPU, this process may take several hours.
-Once it is complete, you will be ready to spin up a validator.
+Once it is complete, you will be ready to make a deposit and begin setting up a validator client.

   > **NOTICE:** The beacon chain must be **completely synced** before attempting to initialise a validator client, otherwise the validator will not be able to complete the deposit and **funds will lost**.